Firebrand - Oral Storytelling Workshop

 Why a Workshop on Oral Storytelling?

-Since running the first Firebrand workshop I'm delighted to report that there have been three other storytellers giving us folktale medicine at the monthly Potluck & Folktales and there are more storytellers coming through.
+Since running the first Firebrand workshop I'm delighted to report that there have been three other storytellers giving us folktale medicine at the Remembering Story Medicine Potluck & Folktales and there are more storytellers coming through.
 If you've come to a few of those gatherings you might already be halfway out in the wilderness tracking a story.
-If so, this might help you tune in and get closer and to get ready to tell us what you've heard and witness, i.e. to tell the story.
+If so, this two-Saturday workshop might help you to tune in and get closer and to get ready to tell us what you've heard and witness - to tell an old story.

 Details

 The workshop will be held at the Kangaroo Ground Centre, 25 Donaldson Road, Kangaroo Ground.
-We will begin at 10am and conclude at 4pm on Saturday 28 June.
+We will begin at 10am and conclude at 4pm on two consecutive Saturdays.
 Please bring a journal or notepad to write on as well as any material you have that relates to a story that you would like to begin to tell.
-We'll have a shared lunch, so bring something to share - tea and coffee, fruit and nibbles provided.
-Tickets $120.
+We'll have a shared lunch, so bring something to share.
+Morning tea and coffee, fruit and nibbles will be provided.
+Tickets are $480.
 There is parking at the venue.
-There's a cafe in Research and The Store in Kangaroo Ground if you're thinking to get a coffee before the workshop begins.
+There are cafes in Research and a general store/cafe in Kangaroo Ground if you're thinking to get a coffee before the workshop begins.
 There's a small fridge to store things.
-Feel free to come early, from 9am, have a cuppa, walk the grounds, sit under the lemon scented gum, meet the horses and kangaroos.
+Feel free to come early, from 9am, make a cuppa, walk the grounds, sit under the lemon scented gum, meet the horses and kangaroos.

 Preparation